-Out of respect to the departed, we refrained from cheering when the quarterly results arrived that May, and yet radiating waves of pride rippled throughout our division’s hundred-something staffers that May.
-Outside our corporate HQ, the hopeful, honey sweetness of spring permeated the air and followed each of us each morning as we exited our parked Ford Escapes and Nissan Pathfinders, then marched across the expansive parking lot and through the front doors, past the security protocols to our offices each morning.
+Out of respect to the departed, we refrained from cheering when the quarterly results arrived, yet waves of pride rippled throughout our division’s hundred-something staffers that May.
+Outside our corporate HQ, the honey sweetness of spring permeated the air.
+It followed each of us each morning as we exited our parked Ford Escapes and Nissan Pathfinders, then marched across the parking lot and through the front doors, past the security protocols to our offices each morning.

 That Friday, the VP of Internal Communications sent the following email: